 “This phase is the last step in the development process to de-risk technologies before they go to commercial operation or commercial demonstration,” said Ronald Munson, point source carbon capture technology manager, NETL, DOE.
 “To see the progression of the technology and to see the application of the approach the Department of Energy has adopted is really gratifying.”

 The Phase III pilot, which retrofits Dallman 4, is the largest of its kind globally, promising substantial economic and environmental benefits.
+The success of this technology provides a means to not only reduce CO2 emissions from the power generation sector, but also industrial sectors.

 “It is essential we have solutions to meet environmental goals through carbon capture to power our nation's infrastructure, power our homes and businesses, and support the operations of our manufacturers,” said City Water, Light and Power Chief Utility Engineer Doug Brown.
 “Just as power plants require sustainable solutions, so will manufacturers need to rely on low-carbon processes to meet these goals.”